 For one thing, as a depressant, alcohol decreases the flow of information to essential regions of the central nervous system.
 By altering respiration, circulation, and penile sensitivity, alcohol makes it harder to get hard.

 Furthermore, alcohol causes blood vessels throughout the body to dilate, which prevents those in the penis from closing.
 Because vessels surrounding the organ normally seal off during erection, this can also keep it flaccid.

 Finally, alcohol dehydrates the body and signals the brain to churn out angiotensin, a hormone associated with erectile dysfunction.

 As the years roll on, men’s performance continues to sag.
-Even those who have achieved sobriety suffer abnormally-high rates of erectile dysfunction due to excessive past alcohol use.
-And due to alcohol’s effect on hormone secretion, men with alcohol use disorder (AUD) also experience testicular shrinking, low testosterone levels and sperm count, and other forms of sexual dysfunction.
+Even those who have achieved sobriety after excessive past alcohol use suffer abnormally-high rates of erectile dysfunction.
+And alcohol affects hormone secretion.
+Men with alcohol use disorder (AUD) also experience testicular shrinking, low testosterone levels and sperm count, and other forms of sexual dysfunction.

 Like most things alcohol-related, there are a lot of misconceptions around drinking and lovemaking.
 Most people prefer escapades in the bedroom to go out with a bang, not with regrets.
 So for a better sex life, try these tips to reduce drinking together:

 - Dine Without Wine.
-To cut back on alcohol without dampening the mood, substitute a ritzy bottle of wine for a sweet treat or a special dinner that can be whipped up together.
+To cut back on alcohol without dampening the mood, substitute a sweet treat for a ritzy bottle of wine, or try a special dinner that can be whipped up together.